ridharezzag/Blood-Donors/README.md

 ## How I built the Blood Donors app
-IBlood donors app is built using JavaScript and Node.js saving data using Mysql databse Technologies used:
+Blood donors app is built using JavaScript and Node.js saving data using Mysql databse Technologies used:
 ## * Frontend
 * HTML5
 * CSS3
 * JavaScript

-*** Backend ***
+## * Backend
 * Mysql for saving data
 * Node.js for RESTful API
-   * some frameworks used in Node.js
+   some frameworks used in Node.js
    * express.js
    * body-parser.js
    * mysql.js
-   * express-fileupload
+   * express-fileupload.js

 # Is the app Responsive?
   Yes the App is 100% responsive for desktops, tablets, phones.